Cheryl Flagg opened Stage & Sell, a home staging business, in March of 2010.

 Cheryl has always had a passion for architecture, interior design, and decorating.
 She began working on a home-staging concept while living in Massachusetts.
 After completing a certificate program in interior design, she moved to Nevada.

 Due to a disability, Cheryl was eligible to work with the Nevada Department of Employment Training and Rehabilitation and apply for funding through their program.
-She was referred to a counselor at the Nevada Small Business Development Center (NSBDC) to develop her business model and evaluate her business plan.
+She was referred to an advisor at the Nevada Small Business Development Center (Nevada SBDC) to develop her business model and evaluate her business plan.

 Cheryl understood that the market and demographic would be different in Nevada.